 Times Have Changed

-The first time I learned about George Washington Carver’s contribution to the United States was in an Andy Andrews book.
+The first time I learned about George Washington Carver’s contribution to the United States was in a book by Andy Andrews.

 A quick Google search will pull up many of George Washington Carver’s accomplishments which include agricultural breakthroughs “increasing soil fertility without commercial fertilizers, and growing alternative crops along with the ubiquitous cotton.” (source)